Listen up! I’ve got a special spicy recipe for you today — pan-fried Norwegian capelin that will taste your taste buds away.

 Join me in exploring the captivating world of Capelin, Caplin, Shishamo, and Smelt.
 These four species have distinct names and unique characteristics.

-Capelin, found in the northern Atlantic and Arctic oceans, is known for its silver scales and migratory behavior.
+Capelin, found in the northern Atlantic and Arctic Oceans, is known for its silver scales and migratory behavior.
 It swims in large schools along the coasts, mesmerizing with its natural beauty.

 Caplin is an alternate term used interchangeably with Capelin, especially in Canada, showcasing the diversity of names for this remarkable fish.